ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/7825227">FcEazy</a></p>

 To wrap things up on a more personal note — Chinese New Year is as much about the food as it is about the celebration!
-For your family, what is that one 'must-have' dish on the table during the Chinese New Year?
+For your family, what is that one "must-have" dish on the table during the Chinese New Year?
 Is there a specific food that instantly makes it feel like the holidays for you?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/3171691" style="background-image: url('/wiki/shared/avatars/BTMC.jpg')"></a>